GStreamer/gstreamer/sdk-tutorials.md

 The tutorials are organized in sections, revolving about a common theme:

--   [Basic tutorials]: Describe general topics required to understand the rest of tutorials in the GStreamer SDK.
+-   [Basic tutorials]: Describe general topics required to understand the rest of tutorials in GStreamer.
 -   [Playback tutorials]: Explain everything you need to know to produce a media playback application using GStreamer.
 -   [Android tutorials]: Tutorials dealing with the few Android-specific